cjsquared-dev/nodejs_challenge/README.md

 * [Questions](#questions)

 ## Installation
-Run NPM before installing app
+run npm install

 ## Usage
-Use by event schedulers to coordinate events
+have fun with this

 ## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.

 ## Contributing
-Please label each commit with extensive details
+always have a smile on your face when contributing

 ## Tests
-Test only in local machines
+test daily

 ## Questions
-For any questions, please reach out to chrisj or email me at chrisj@noemail.com.
+For any questions, please reach out to chrisjoh or email me at chirsjoh@adobe.com.